Pitch Us to Teach or Present

 How and when do I make my pitch?

-If you’ve read and absorbed all of the above, you can pitch us with this form.
-We read pitches in February each year (though you can pitch any time) for our September to May programming year.
-We will respond in early March.
+If you’ve read all of the above, you can pitch us with this form.
+We read pitches in the spring each year (though you can pitch any time) for our September to May programming year.
+We will respond March-April.

 Do I have to use the pitch form?